birdipa2/Pandas-Challenge/README.md

 •	students_complete.csv: Contains information on the students in the district, including their name, grade level, and test scores.

->The two datasets were merged on the school ID to create a single DataFrame that could be used to calculate the key metrics for the district.
+>The two datasets were merged on the School Name to create a single DataFrame that could be used to calculate the key metrics for the district.

 #Key Metrics
 >The analysis of key metrics has been summarized by:

 •District Summary

 •School Summary

-•Highest-Performing Schools (by % Overall Passing) •Lowest-Performing Schools (by % Overall Passing) •Math Scores by Grade
+•Highest-Performing Schools (by % Overall Passing)

+•Lowest-Performing Schools (by % Overall Passing)

+•Math Scores by Grade

 •Reading Scores by Grade

 •Scores by School Spending

 •Scores by School Size

 •Scores by School Type